-Metro Manila, Philippines – While senators welcome the suspension of excise taxes on LPG and kerosene, they are urging the Marcos administration to extend the same relief to diesel and gasoline soon to help bring down fuel prices.
+Metro Manila, Philippines – While senators welcome the suspension of excise taxes on LPG and kerosene, they are urging the administration to extend the same for diesel and gasoline soon to help sectors reliant on these.

 “Nagtanggal nga sila ng excise tax pero hindi pa nila isinama ang diesel na siyang numero unong ginagamit ng ating mga driver, mangingisda, at magsasaka,” Senator Imee Marcos said in a statement on Tuesday, April 14.